samuelxyz/drg-analysis/conductive_thermals.md

 ![alt text](img/ct_damage.png)

 Conductive Thermals really takes a while to build up DPS, and spends a long time ramping up even with the double application from plasma splash.
 For sniping high-value targets (usually Scout's job) it's way worse than TEF, since TEF is able to sustain high DPS when switching targets whereas CT must build up stacks again each time.
 This tends to remove Scout's ability to do his normal job and relegates him to a status effect dispenser on large tanky targets.
 Fortunately, with the two behaviors mentioned above, CT does make the class effective and fun to play in this role as long as the high-value killing and can be filled by someone else.
+(You can kinda cope by sniping them with bolts, but that's really not ideal.)

 Despite Plasma Splash doing only 2.5 fire damage per shot, the uncapped double stack application makes it quickly come to dominate the weapon's DPS if you shoot more than one burst.
-Eventually it will also start being able to compete with TEF, though only on that one target.
+Eventually it will also start being able to compete with and surpass TEF, though only on that one target.

 Somewhat less spectacularly but still very usefully, the temperature status effect makes it much easier to freeze goo bombers and Naedocyte Breeders.

 ## Build comparison

 This graph shows how many shots you can get out if you try as hard as possible (stay above 50% heat whenever possible to take advantage of the rate of fire buff from t5b).
+The bonus multiplier for burn/frost/electric damage is also shown on the right side assuming each shot procs two copies of the effect (both direct hit and plasma splash).

 ![alt text](img/ct_sustain.png)